Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 I know, I know: it’s “just hair”….
 But it’s not!
 It’s so much more than that.

 If you can relate to any of this, please subscribe to my blog and we can go through this silver hair transformation together.
 It’s not easy bucking societal norms, but we can do it!

-I’d love to hear from you in the comments – let me know if you are transitioning and how you feel!
+I’d love to hear from you in the comments – let me know if you are transitioning to gray hair and how you feel!

 Please do me a favor and share this post to social media, as it helps me grow my audience and spread the word about our Silver Revolution!
 And remember to subscribe to my YouTube Channel and Pinterest Feed for more gray hair tips and product recommendations.
 Thanks!